 EMX Royalty Corporation is a Tier 1 company that trades on the TSX Venture and the NYSE American exchanges.
 The Company is principally in the business of developing cash flows from a) organically generated royalties derived from a portfolio of mineral property interests and b) royalty acquisitions.
 These cash flows are supplemented by upside from strategic investments.
 EMX's portfolio mainly consists of properties and mineral interests in North America, Turkey, Europe, Haiti, Australia, and New Zealand.
-The three key components of the Company's business model are briefly summarized as:
+The three key components of the Company's business model are:

-Royalty Generation.
+• Royalty Generation.
 EMX's fifteen year track record of successful exploration initiatives has developed into an avenue to organically generate mineral property royalty interests and cash flows.
-The strategy is to leverage incountry geologic expertise to acquire prospective properties on open ground through license application or claim staking, and to build value through low cost work programs and targeting.
-These properties are sold to partner companies for cash and retained royalty interests, as well as advance minimum royalty payments, project milestone payments, and other considerations that may include equity interests.
-Importantly, pre-production payments provide early-stage cash flows to EMX, while the operating companies build value through exploration and development.
-EMX participates in project upside at no additional cost, with the potential for future royalty payments upon the commencement of production.
+The strategy is to leverage incountry geologic expertise to acquire prospective properties on open ground, and build value through low cost work programs and targeting.
+These properties are sold to quality operating companies for cash and retained royalty interests, as well as advance minimum royalty payments, milestone payments, and other consideration that may include equity interests.
+Pre-production payments provide important early-stage cash flows to EMX, while the operating companies build value through exploration and development.
+EMX and its shareholders benefit from this ongoing value enhancement at no additional cost to the Company, with the potential for future royalty payments upon the commencement of production.

 - Royalty Acquisition.
-EMX has been pursuing the prudent acquisition of royalty property interests since 2011.
+EMX has been prudently acquiring royalty property interests since 2011.
+The Company specifically targets royalties with exploration and technical upside that may not be appreciated by the broader market, thereby leveraging the talents of its technical team to identify undervalued royalties.
 The purchase of royalty interests allows EMX to choose quality assets for acquisition that range from producing mines to development properties.
 These purchases are designed to "jump start" the organic royalty growth process by providing EMX with immediate to near term royalty revenue.
 The timely identification of top tier acquisition candidates is often informed by the Company's in-country royalty generation initiatives. - Strategic Investment.
-An important complement to EMX's royalty generation and royalty acquisition initiatives comes from strategic investment in opportunities with under-valued mineral assets and upside exploration potential.
+An important complement to EMX's royalty generation and royalty acquisition initiatives comes from strategic investment in opportunities with undervalued mineral assets and upside exploration potential.
 Exit strategies can include royalty positions, equity sales, or a combination of both.
 As well, these investments can lead to the Company's identification of candidates for acquisition or merger.